sagan/redmine_tweaks/docs/index.rst

 Restart your application server (apache with passenger, nginx with passenger, unicorn, puma, etc.) and ``redmine_tweaks`` is ready to use.

-More information about installation of Redmine plugins, you can find in the official `Redmine plugin documentation <https://www.redmine.org/projects/redmine/wiki/Plugins>`_.

 Features
 --------